screeps/screeps/README.md

 // Remove an object by its id
 storage.db['rooms.objects'].removeWhere({_id: "abcdef"});

-// Send a server message to all connected users tools.sendServerMessage("OHAI");

-// Make a room unavailable for spawning map.closeRoom("W1N1");
 ```

 Type `help()` to get a detailed help for all available objects.